10 Play Dough Tips & Tricks

 One thing we've learned is that there is a serious learning curve for making play dough!
 Here are our top tips & tricks as you follow mamapapabubba's recipe:

 Glycerin IS optional.
 Many recipes don't use it.
-I've tried using a few drops up to 1 tbsp. (per the recipe) and haven't noticed much difference.
+I've tried using a few drops up to 1 tbsp. and haven't noticed much difference.
 It may make it smoother and more malleable - jury is still out!

 Humidity affects the recipe, specifically your flour-to-water ratio.

 If your play dough is getting dry and crumbly, you can reconstitute it with hot water.
 Start with tiny amounts (a little goes a VERY long way).
-I put the play dough in the mixer with a 1/4 tsp. of hot water, and add incrementally from there if needed.
+I put the play dough in my stand mixer with a 1/4 tsp. of hot water, and add incrementally from there if needed.